WeMakeDevs/github-tutorial/README.md

 - I love MLH
 - More power to kunal. love the work which your are doing for the community.
 - Anirudh Sharma finds the Community Classroom initiative really great!
-- hey kunal you are teaching style is magnificent
+- hey kunal you are teaching style is excellent
-- sagar rawat finds this community is very helpfull me and student
+- sagar rawat find this community is very helpfull
-- keep it up bro!!!